 Generally no… our current focus is the stability and functionality – and finding efficient ways to do things that don’t require any particular hardware.

 But we realise that will have limits and we are certainly also thinking about GPUs.
 There is some info about adding GPU support for specific cases in Adding GPU support.

 However, note that many bottlenecks depend upon things that cannot be solved by the GPU alone (e.g. reading image tiles, the user interface thread).
 Therefore the real-world impact on performance may be quite modest for many applications.

-QuPath offers a dialog to set the maximum memory on first startup, or through.
+You can update the maximum memory QuPath has access to via.
 This should work, but sometimes does not – possibly due to permissions issues meaning that the necessary config file cannot be overwritten successfully.

 On a Mac, you’ll need to right-click on QuPath.app and choose

 The config file is inside the Contents/app directory.